elysiajs/documentation/docs/essential/path.md

     - - meta
       - property: 'og:description'
         content: Path or pathname is an identifier to locate resouces from a server.
-Elysia uses path and mfethod to lookup the correct resource.
+Elysia uses path and method to lookup the correct resource.
 Path in Elysia can be categorized into 3 types.
 Static, Dynamic and Wildcard.
 ---

 # Path